tomsauv/Enrich-Deplete-fastq/README.md

 *samtools view -b -f 3 -F 4 query.sorted.bam > enriched.sorted.bam*

+(-f 3 to be thorough, but it may be omitted)

 **Extract the reads to fastq file**

 *samtools fastq enriched.sorted.bam -1 enriched_R1.fastq -2 enriched_R2.fastq -0 /dev/null -n*